 In an age where time is a rare commodity, shopping online provides massive time savings to the consumer.
 Since 63% of consumers start their shopping journey online, it makes sense to be able to buy where you already are (Thinkwithgoogle, 2018).

-No need to head out, shop in-store, wait in line and then journey back home when you can access a greater product variety at a lower price from the comfort of home.
+No need to head out, shop in-store, wait in line, and then journey back home when you can access a greater product variety at a lower price from the comfort of home.

-Top 5 benefits of e-commerce for business
+Top 5 advantages of e-commerce for business

 1. Lower costs